-Radiation monitoring is performed for our students following the same procedures as Kaiser Permanente medical imaging employees.
+Radiation monitoring is performed for KPSAHS students following the same procedures as Kaiser Permanente medical imaging employees.
 All students involved with the application of prescribed radiation are required to wear a dosimetry badge and the badge must be read on a monthly basis.
 To ensure our students receive timely dosimetry reports, the badges are ordered and maintained by the Radiation Safety Officer at KPSAHS.
 A copy of the dosimetry report is provided to the students monthly and placed in their clinical logbook for review by the clinical site instructor as needed.
-All dosimetry reports are also kept on file at KPSAHS in the Radiation Safety Officer's office.